waful/speeling-challenged/README.md

 # speeling-challenged
-Chrome extension that drives grammar nazis insane
+Chrome extension that makes the internet dumb again